-Our Salvaged Old growth Redwood are also sourced right here in Northern Cailfornia.
+Our Salvaged Old-Growth Redwood is also sourced right here in Northern California.
 Redwoods get their common name from their bark and heartwood, the reddish-brown color of which stems from high tannin levels.
-Other chemicals found in the leaves, branches and bark give these trees a remarkable resistance to fungal disease and insect infestation
+Other chemicals found in the leaves, branches, and bark give these trees a remarkable resistance to fungal disease and insect infestation.

 Origin: Coastal northwestern United States (from southwestern Oregon to central California)

 Color: Heartwood color can range from a light pinkish brown to a deep reddish brown.
 Sapwood is a pale white/yellow.
 Curly figure or Redwood burl (sometimes referred to as “lace” or by the name Vavona) are occasionally seen.

 Decay and Weather Resistance: Rated as moderately durable to very durable regarding decay resistance.
 Lumber from old-growth trees tends to be more durable than that from younger second-growth trees.